Pan-De/stain-free-viability-screening-using-nanowells/README.md

 # stain-free-viability-screening-using-nanowells

-This document contains instructions on how to access the data associated with the submitted manuscript "Regularized single-cell imaging enables generalizable AI models for stain-free cell viability screening".
+This document contains instructions on how to access the data associated with the submitted manuscript **"Regularized single-cell imaging enables generalizable AI models for stain-free cell viability screening"**.

 **Datasets for AI model development** <br>